polettix/blog/_posts/2017-03-01-telegram-keyboard-button-encoding.md

 ---

 Telegram [custom keyboards][] are a handy feature to provide a cleaner interface to your users.
-But unlike HTML, these buttons are doomed at sending their *text* instead of a configurable *value*.
+But unlike HTML, these buttons are doomed to send their *text* instead of a configurable *value*.
 Or are they?

 ## What's The Problem, Exactly?